michelepisani/chart-with-google-apps-script-and-visualization-api/README.md

 1) Create a bound script in a Google Sheet;

-2) Rename the sheet as "Chart in Web App" an add data like following:
+2) Rename the sheet as "Chart in Web App" and add data like following:

 ![alt text](<data-in-sheet.png>)